Is THERMOS for you?

 This approach massively reduces planning costs, speeding up the lengthy processes currently associated with building and upgrading thermal networks (i.e. due to repeated analyses, pre-feasibility, and feasibility studies of different options and routes).
 It also allows national and regional planning to be based on the same high-resolution data as local project development processes.

-Local and regional authorities, as well as public and private utilities who have responsibility for local energy network and infrastructural planning, are the primary beneficiaries of the THERMOS tools and software.
+Local and regional authorities, as well as public and private utilities who have responsibility for local energy network and infrastructural planning, are the primary beneficiaries of the THERMOS software.
 Local energy agencies can also use the THERMOS software or become a THERMOS trainer.

 THERMOS also has relevance for local government networks and associations, the energy industry, and consultancies, who have an interest in supporting or implementing better heating and cooling planning and mapping for local authorities.
 Relevant national, European and academic institutions play a role in supporting the scientific and policy conditions for thermal planning and they too, may find THERMOS of use.